 Hamilton is a great place to live.
-It may be easy to love the city, but it can be hard getting the funds needed to buy a home there.
-Most Canadians applying for mortgages and other loans get turned away by banks, credit unions and other major financial institutions.
+It may be easy to love the city, but getting the funds for a second mortgage or private loan can be hard.
+Most Canadians applying for mortgages and other loans get turned away by banks, credit unions, and other major financial institutions.

 These lenders have strict requirements that lead to most mortgage applications being rejected.
-Working with a private mortgage lender in Hamilton may be the only way some borrowers can buy a home or access their home equity without selling their home.
+Working with a private mortgage lender in Hamilton may be the only.
+Discover how private lending can help individuals in Hamilton.

 Private Loan Services in Hamilton